broughtj/dotfiles/nvim/README.md

 # My Neovim Configuration

 This is a literate configuration for Neovim.
-Run `lua tangle.lua` to extract the configuration files.
+Run `make tangle` to extract the configuration files.

 ## Initialization